Alexandra Armstrong Award

-“Elissa has helped to evolve the profession through her example, her hard questions, her leadership, innovations and by walking the walk,” Ms. Jetton added.
+“Elissa has helped to evolve the profession through her example, her hard questions, her leadership, innovations and by walking the walk,” said Elizabeth Jetton, industry consultant and adjunct professor, Golden Gate University.
 “She is fierce in her dedication to making this profession better and to developing the next generation of true financial planning practitioners.”

 While building a bi-coastal financial planning business with offices in San Francisco and Vienna, Va., and raising two daughters, one of whom is now a partner at the firm, Ms. Buie has maintained a passion for bigger-picture issues, including helping to promote pro bono financial planning services.

 Ms. Buie is wrapping up her 13th and final year on the board of the Foundation for Financial Planning, which she helped steer toward a singular focus on pro bono services.